 This skin then forms a tiny pearl, or ball, that keeps burrowing its way deeper into the ear over many months.
 It damages the delicate bones inside the middle ear - the bit that is responsible for hearing.
 At this point it becomes painful.

-If left untreated it will push further and further inside the ear, through the inner ear and possibly even next to the brain.
+If left untreated it will push further and further inside the ear causing permanent hearing loss, through the inner ear and possibly even next to the brain.
 In the western world it would be very unusual for it to get that bad but this can happen in the developing world.

 - Congenital cholesteatoma: is a problem that in theory happens from birth.
 For some reason, even though the eardrum is normal, tiny skin cells get sucked into the middle ear, blocking the Eustachian tube.
 This then causes long-term fluid in the middle ear (which is usually free of fluid) and can cause hearing loss.
 This becomes apparent between the ages of 6 months to 5 years when the child's hearing doesn't develop properly.
 This is a very rare condition and the cause isn't fully known.